This is not exactly a post about Kathryn’s recovery.

 Kathryn’s wound care and dressing changes have to be done two to four times a day and take anywhere from forty-five minutes to two hours each time.
 It requires the two of us, with four other daughters assisting us, because of Kathryn’s size, combined with limitations caused by her cerebral palsy.

 (If you follow our family blog, you probably know about Kathryn’s major surgery earlier this month and the complications that followed.
-If not, you can click here – Where Love Learns Its Lessons – to read about that.
-The seven most recent posts there tell the story.)
+If not, you can click here – Where Love Learns Its Lessons – to read about that during August and September, 2017)

 As I was setting up for her early morning cleaning session today, I was thinking about how God has built this family one (sometimes two) children at a time.
 He has chosen each child very specifically as He has woven these lives from all over the planet into something incredibly beautiful and cohesive.

 Each child came from hurting places and entered this family with brokenness and a great need to be loved back to healing.
 And each has, slowly and gently, been enabled through that love, to realize hidden potential and an ability to give back.
 Each has discovered strength they didn’t know they had, and it has been such a thing of awe to watch this kind of healing take place as God has brought beauty from ashes.
 Over and over again.

 These broken children are becoming whole and healed brothers and sisters, sons and daughters, children of the King — adults who have so much to offer the world.

 And I thought about how wise and kind it is that God has planted them in such fertile soil so that deep roots are being established to start them on their way into an adulthood rich in unselfishness and service and sacrificial love.